-More information on the due diligence process, please refer to Guidance for processors.
+For more information on the due diligence process, please refer to Guidance for processors page.

 Who is a processor?

-A processor is an entity who processes domestic logs.
+A processor is an entity who processes domestically grown raw logs.
 This includes activities such as the processing of logs into woodchips, sawnlogs, pulp, or other timber products.
-Preparation activities undertaken at the harvest site, such as felling, de-limbing and the preparation of logs for transport, are not considered processing.
+Preparation activities undertaken at the harvest site, such as felling, delimbing and the preparation of logs for transport, are not considered processing.

-Only certain entities are regulated under the laws.
-This includes constitutional corporations, which can include
+Only certain entities are regulated under the processing elements of the laws.
+This includes:

 Where can I find more information?

-For further information on how the laws operate and whether they affect your business, you can contact the department via:
+You can also contact us for further information on how the laws operate and if they affect you:

 - email illegal logging

-- subscribe to the illegal logging mailing list to stay informed of the release of any new information or guidance materials or any upcoming information events
+- subscribe to the illegal logging mailing list to receive new information or guidance materials and details on upcoming information events.